No longer need your divorce lawyer?

 In most cases, you won’t need a lawyer or legal representation throughout the divorce process, especially if you aren’t seeking a financial remedy order.
 You can read our full guide to divorce here, which tells you what the various options are.

-If you need any help with your children or financial arrangements, amicable offer a lawyer free alternative to help you to negotiate and agree upon your arrangements.
+If you need any help with your children or financial arrangements, amicable offer a lawyer-free alternative to help you negotiate and agree upon your arrangements.
 We also draft all the legal paperwork and depending on the service this will include a consent order which makes your financial arrangements legally binding.
 Uniquely, we work with you both to reduce conflict and make the process as stress-free as possible.

 Start your amicable divorce journey